Neivanny1/40DaysOfKubernetes-/Day06/Article.md

 ```
 kind create cluster --image kindest/node:v1.29.0
 ```
-This simple command spins up a Kubernetes cluster in a Docker container.
+Above command spins up a Kubernetes cluster in a Docker container.

 3. I used the kubectl get nodes command to verify that the node was up and running:
 ```